pism/pism/doc/sphinx/modeling-subglacier.rst

 where `m=` :var:`basal_melt_rate_grounded}` (kg `\text{m}^{-2}\,\text{s}^{-1}`), `\rho_w` is the density of fresh water, and `C` :var:`hydrology_tillwat_decay_rate`.
 At all times bounds `0 \le W_{til} \le W_{til}^{max}` are satisfied.

-This ``-hydrology null`` model has been extensively tested in combination with the Mohr-Coulomb till (subsection :ref:`sec-basestrength` above) for modelling ice streaming (see [AschwandenAdalgeirsdottirKhroulev]_ and [BBssasliding]_, among others).
+This ``-hydrology null`` model has been extensively tested in combination with the Mohr-Coulomb till (subsection :ref:`sec-basestrength` above) for modelling ice streaming (see :cite:`AschwandenAdalgeirsdottirKhroulev` and :cite:`BBssasliding`, among others).

 The mass-conserving model: ``-hydrology routing``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 In this model the water *is* conserved in the map-plane.
 Water does get put into the till, with the same maximum value ``hydrology_tillwat_max``, but excess water is horizontally-transported.
 An additional state variable ``bwat``, the effective thickness of the layer of transportable water, is used by ``routing``.
 This transportable water will flow in the direction of the negative of the gradient of the modeled hydraulic potential.
-In the ``routing`` model this potential is calculated by assuming that the transportable subglacial water is at the overburden pressure [Siegertetal2009]_.
+In the ``routing`` model this potential is calculated by assuming that the transportable subglacial water is at the overburden pressure :cite:`Siegertetal2009`.
 Ultimately the transportable water will reach the ice sheet grounding line or ice-free-land margin, at which point it will be lost.
 The amount that is lost this way is reported to the user.

 In this model ``tillwat`` also evolves by equation :eq:`eq-tillwatevolve`, but several additional parameters are used in determining how the transportable water ``bwat`` flows in the model; see Table :numref:`tab-hydrologyrouting`.
-Specifically, the horizontal subglacial water flux is determined by a generalized Darcy flux relation [Clarke05]_, [Schoofetal2012]_
+Specifically, the horizontal subglacial water flux is determined by a generalized Darcy flux relation :cite:`Clarke05`, :cite:`Schoofetal2012`

 .. math::
    :name: eq-flux